Moving to Abuja

 Furthermore, many of the same crippling problems that plague Lagos are found in Abuja: the electricity supply is inconsistent and unreliable, the roads can be chaotic and congested for those unaccustomed to such madness, and healthcare, even in the private hospitals, is well-below western standards.

 The good news is that the abominable crime rate that’s come to characterise Lagos isn’t a statistic shared by the capital.
-Expats living in Abuja will be happy to find themselves in a relatively safe city, and as long as you act sensibly, you shouldn’t have too much to worry about.
+Expats living in Abuja will be happy to find themselves in a relatively safe city, and as long as one acts sensibly, there shouldn’t be too much to worry about in the way of safety.

 In fact, many foreigners find their largest concern is negotiating the surprisingly steep cost of living in this government seat.
 Accommodation, in particular, is incredibly expensive, and is well beyond the average Nigerian professional’s wages.
 Plus, demand far outweighs supply, and lengthy waiting lists for sought-after properties are commonplace.